magomimmo/modern-cljs/doc/tutorial-10.md

 lein trampoline cljsbuild repl-listen # optional - in a new terminal
 ```

-> NOTE 6: As you can see above, we sterted usin the `do` chaining
+> NOTE 6: As you can see above, we started usin the `do` chaining
 > feature of the `lein` command to minimize a little bit our typing.

 Now visit [shopping-dbg.html][20], click the `Calculate` button and